-The project is estimated to be completed by mid-August, assuming there are no setbacks.
 The construction team will work toward minimizing the time both restrooms are closed to the public, which is expected to be the majority of the construction time.
 The restrooms on the north side of the building remain open, please follow the posted signs for directions.

 The current public restrooms received greater use than they were originally designed for and no longer meet the functional needs of most users.
 The restroom restoration project includes colorful murals, upgraded fixtures, increased privacy and comfort for all users.